drghirlanda/alex/Docs/AlexManual.md

 4     10   255-190-190 75

-Table: A `Groups.csv` file instructing alex to run 4 experimental groups.
-Each group receives a unique combination of PinkColor and RedParameters (see Table
+Table: A `Groups.csv` file instructing alex to run 4 experimental groups, each receiving a unique combination of PinkColor and RedParameters (see Table
 \ref{stimuli-color-parameters}). \label{subjects-color-parameters}